After record COVID-19 deaths, Bolsonaro tells Brazilians to stop 'whining'

 The Senate voted on Thursday to renew the aid program at a smaller scale, handing out 250 reais per month for four months, at a cost of up to 44 billion reais.
 The proposal must still be approved by Brazil’s lower house of Congress.

-Reporting by Lisandra Paraguassu in Brasilia and Pedro Fonseca in Rio de Janeiro; Additional reporting by Maria Carolina Marcello in Brasilia and Rodrigo Viga Gaier in Rio de Janeiro; Writing by Jake Spring; Editing by Brad Haynes and Aurora Ellis
+Reporting by Lisandra Paraguassu and Ricarod Brito in Brasilia and Pedro Fonseca in Rio de Janeiro; Additional reporting by Maria Carolina Marcello in Brasilia and Rodrigo Viga Gaier in Rio de Janeiro; Writing by Jake Spring; Editing by Brad Haynes, Aurora Ellis and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.